MitchellGerdisch/pulumi-work/ts-policy-validate-resource-relationship/README.md

 * `pulumi preview --policy-pack ../policy-pack`
 * You should see policy violations for:
   **NOTE NOTE NOTE**
   You may not see all of these violations and may need to rerun the `pulumi preview --policy-pack` command a few times to see all the violations.
+This issue has been opened to track this: https://github.com/pulumi/pulumi-policy/issues/305
+  But, after repeated runs you should see these 3 violations.
   * `partlyCloudyBucketPublicAccessBlock`: Not referencing a bucket correctly.
   * `partlyCloudyBucket`: Missing a Public Access Block.
     * This is because of the other violation about `partlyCloudBucketPublicAccessBlock`